I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 Ankaryos, the Pillar of Order and Laws.

-These entities were not born as conscious beings from the start.
-They slowly emerged from Chaos, growing in form and thought as they shaped their environment.
+These entities were not born as conscious beings from the beginning.
+They emerged slowly from Chaos, growing in form and thought as they shaped their environment.

-Each god became aware of his singularity and his role in the cosmic balance.
-These gods are abstract incarnations, closer to cosmic forces than to anthropomorphic beings.
+Each god had become aware of his role in the cosmic balance.
+These gods are abstract incarnations closer to cosmic forces than anthropomorphic beings.

 3. The Creation of the Universal Pillars:

-After their emergence, the First Gods became aware of their role: to give shape to Chaos.
-Together, they created the Universal Pillars, which support reality itself:
+After their emergence, the First Gods became aware of their role: to give form to Chaos.
+Together, they created the Universal Pillars that support reality itself:

-Ankaryos (Order): He structures Chaos into immutable laws.
-Space, time and dimensions are born under his will.
+Ankaryos (Order): He structured Chaos into immutable laws.
+Space, time, and dimensions were born under his will.

-Nyxhalia (Chaos and Void): She opposes Ankaryos to preserve freedom from chaos, preventing existence from being totally rigid.
+Nyxhalia (Chaos and Void): She opposed Ankaryos to preserve the freedom of chaos by preventing existence from being completely rigid.

-Tharion (Time): It separates formless eternity into past, present, and future, allowing change to be born.
+Tharion (Time): He separated formless eternity into past, present and future allowing change to be born.

-Eryndra (Life and Energy): She breathes the spark of life into the void, paving the way for the creation of mortal and immortal beings.
+Eryndra (Life and Energy): She breathes the spark of life into the void opening the way for the creation of mortal and immortal beings.

 4. The first conflicts: